lichkitsch/old_campaigns/fae/notes.md

 Maple Danann
 : Mayor of Paragon City and queen of the Seelie Court.
 Maple is a non-nonsense woman with a harsh-but-fair attitude.
 MM: Justice

+So

 ## Inspirations
 - Old fairy tales and fantasy lore
 - *American Gods* by Neil Gaiman
-- Feywilds and Shadowfall in D&D
+- Feywilds and Shadowfall n D&D

 ## Paragon
 The metropolis of Paragon is the major setting for this campaign.